Man found guilty on all charges in Wilkes-Barre murder case

-WILKES-BARRE, LUZERNE COUNTY (WBRE/WYOU-TV) — A jury has found Reynaldo Mercado guilty on all counts in connection to a 2018 Wilkes-Barre murder.
+WILKES-BARRE TOWNSHIP, LUZERNE COUNTY (WBRE/WYOU-TV) — A jury has found 33-year-old Reynaldo Mercado guilty on all counts in connection to the 2018 Wilkes-Barre murder of 58-year-old Fred Boote.
+They took two hours to convict him on numerous charges, including homicide, arson, robbery, abuse of a corpse and several more.

-Fred Boote, 58, was found stabbed to death in his home on Donald Court back in September 2018.
-Wilkes-Barre Police say someone had also tried to burn his body.

-The night Boote was found dead, police issued a missing persons alert for Louisa Reyes, 14.
-According to a source close to the family, Boote had a relationship with the teenage girl’s mother.
-Reyes was found in New Jersey with Reynaldo Mercado and both were charged in connection to Boote’s death.

-According to arrest papers, Reyes said she ran downstairs to get a kitchen knife and yelled at Mercado to stop beating Boote.
-Reyes told investigators that Mercado grabbed the knife and stabbed Boote numerous times.
-Reyes admits that she and Mercado poured gasoline on Boote’s body and lit a fire, but that fire burned out.

-Louisa Alexandra Reyes, 16, previously pleaded guilty to second degree murder.
+Boote was killed at his home in Wilkes-Barre in September of 2018 after a planned robbery turned deadly.

+“This was a brutal murder that took the life of a father of four,” said Tony Ross, Assistant District Attorney.
+Mercado was also found guilty on robbery, burglary and several other charges.

+But Mercado was not alone — he shares these charges with 16-year-old Louisa Reyes who was 14 years old at the time of the murder.
+Reyes has pleaded guilty for her part in the death.
 Reyes and Mercado will be sentenced on Thursday at 9 a.m.

-Mercado was found guilty on charges of first, second and third degree murder as well as burglary, robbery, theft, arson and other related charges.
+The district attorney’s office says they had no doubts Mercado would be convicted of First Degree Murder.

+“We knew throughout the entire development of this case that he had the specific intent to kill Fred Boote.
+By using a deadly weapon an 8.5 inch blade where he stabbed Fred Boote 50 times,” said Ross.

 The Boote family has issued the following statement regarding the verdict: